-- (1) ★9 as recommended by the supervisor and the supervisory committee, and department seminar course AF NS 601. - (2) Preparation of a thesis presenting results of the research conducted.
-Candidates will be examined orally on their thesis results by committees formed according to the Faculty of Graduate Studies and Research regulations. - (3) A minimum residence requirement of four, four-month terms of full-time attendance at the University of Alberta.
+- Three ★3 graduate courses as recommended by the supervisor and the supervisory committee. - (2) Preparation of an acceptable thesis presenting results of the research conducted.
+Candidates will be examined orally on their thesis by committees formed according to the Faculty of Graduate Studies and Research regulations. - (3) A minimum residence requirement of four, four-month terms of full-time attendance at the University of Alberta.